DigitalSlideArchive/digital_slide_archive/devops/external-worker/README.rst

 Digital Slide Archive via Docker Compose with Remote Workers
 ============================================================

-This directory has a docker-compose set up that can run the Digital Slide Archive on one machine and start an arbitrary number of remote workers on other machines.
+This directory has a docker compose set up that can run the Digital Slide Archive on one machine and start an arbitrary number of remote workers on other machines.

-See the main comments about docker-compose in the devops/dsa/README.rst file.
+See the main comments about docker compose in the devops/dsa/README.rst file.

 Options
 -------